Second Battle of Donetsk Airport: Strategic importance

 The question as to whether control over Donetsk Airport was a strategic necessity for Ukrainian forces was called into question.
 As early as September 2014, Ukrainian parliament member Dmytro Tymchuk suggested that the airport should be destroyed, and that Ukrainian forces should retreat to a more easily defended position.
 Tymchuk stated the airport had been rendered unusable by the fighting, and that fears of Russia using it to support the Donetsk People's Republic were overblown.
 It was also said that the area north of the airport, which is forested, would have been easier to defend than a building surrounded by open space.

 Likewise, the airport's value to the separatists was also questioned.
 DPR forces had no access to aeroplanes or other aerial weaponry, and the airport's runway had been rendered useless by shelling.
 Moreover, following the end of the battle, Ukrainian troops retreated to the village of Pisky, just south-west of the airport's runway.
 They continued to control this village, meaning that the airport remained within the Ukrainian line-of-fire.
 It is likely that, because the DPR committed a large force to assaulting the airport, this provided an opening for the Azov Battalion to push the insurgents away from Mariupol.

 However, the airport served a tactical advantage for Ukrainians.
-While DPR was focused on airport events closely followed by the media, the Ukrainians managed to push the DPR out of near suburbs of the Donetsk agglomeration.
+While DPR was focused on airport events closely followed by the media, the Ukrainians managed to expel the DPR from nearby suburbs of the Donetsk agglomeration.

 In popular culture

-A film about the Ukrainian Cyborgs called Cyborgs: Heroes Never Die was released on 7 December 2017.
+A film about the Ukrainian 'Cyborgs' called Cyborgs: Heroes Never Die was released on 7 December 2017.
 The movie secured the top spot at the box office earning US$302,000 on its opening week.